diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 ## 3. Sharing Objects
 but it is a common misconception that synchronized is only about atomicity or demarcating "critical sections". `Synchronization also has another significant, and subtle, aspect: memory visibility`.
 We want not only to prevent one thread from modifying the state of an object when another is using it, but also to ensure that when a thread modifies the state of an object, other threads can actually see the changes that were made.
 But without synchronization, this may not happen.
 You can ensure that objects are published safely either by using explicit synchronization or by taking advantage of the synchronization built into library classes.

-### One code example -- Stale data
+### One code example -- Stale data & Reordering
 NoVisibility in Listing 3.1 illustrates what can go wrong when threads share data without synchronization.

-Two threads, the main thread and the reader thread, access the shared variables ready and number.
-The main thread starts the reader thread and then sets number to 42 and ready to true.
-The reader thread spins until it sees ready is true, and then prints out number.
-While it may seem obvious that NoVisibility will print 42, it is in fact possible that it will print zero, or never terminate at all!
-Because it does not use adequate synchronization, there is no guarantee that the values of ready and number written by the main thread will be visible to the reader thread
+While it may seem obvious that NoVisibility will print 42, `it is in fact possible that it will print zero, or never terminate at all!` Because it does not use adequate synchronization, there is no guarantee that the values of ready and number written by the main thread will be visible to the reader thread

 ```java
 public class NoVisibility {